Background

 These inrush currents can have many unfavourable outcomes, such as:

-The wind turbines’s power transformers, a vital component of the 11kV electric power network, required protective relays with very high dependability, security, and speed of operation.
+The wind turbines’s power transformers, a vital component of the 11 kV electric power network, required protective relays with very high dependability, security, and speed of operation.
 However, the magnetising peak current, which is often generated when the transformer is energised, may have caused false tripping of the differential relay protection.
-Therefore a reduction of peak current would be necessary.
-Some methods have been to reduce high peak currents.
+Therefore, a reduction in peak current would be necessary.
+Some methods have been used to reduce high peak currents.
 Pre-insertion of series resistors and synchronous closing of circuit breakers are examples of the available mitigation techniques.

 In this case, Engineering Power Solutions concluded that the most convenient and cost-effective solution was to control transformer energisation through operational procedures employing controlled step sequencing methods, switching on transformers individually through a PLC-based system.